Do you want to apply for readmission or reenrolment to a study programme?

 The duration of the study is counted from the first time you were enrolled on the programme to the day you complete it.
 Maternity leave or adoption (52 weeks) or periods of compulsory military service, or Foreign Service on similar terms are automatically deducted.

-If, at the time of reenrolment or readmission you exceed the limit, or you will not be able to complete the programme within the remaining time limit we will automatically extend the length of study provided that you meet the terms for reenrolment or readmission.
+If you exceed the limit at the time of reenrolment or readmission, or if you will not be able to complete the programme within the remaining time limit, we will automatically extend the length of study provided that you meet the terms for reenrolment or readmission.

 Questions?